NAIST-SE/GHSponsors/README.md

 * `motivation` - Some respondents explicitly mentioned targeting the motivation of developers with their donations, e.g., ''Because I understand how hard it is to stay motivated.''
 * `required to get access to features/ training` - If participants mentioned sponsoring in return for specific access, we used this code, e.g., ''It was required to access training videos.''
 * `generic help/ support` - Somewhat generic statements such as ''Help valuable users in community'' received this code.
-* `other` - If the response did not fit any of these categories, we coded it as `other'.
+* `other` - If the response did not fit any of these categories, we coded it as 'other'.

 ### Coding schema for ''What are the effects of your sponsorship?
 Are the effects as you expected?''
 * `collective` - We used this code for responses which explicitly mentioned that their contributions on their own would not make a difference while the collective might, e.g., ''I do not expect to affect anyone with 1 USD a month.
 The collective does, but I personally don't have a say necessarily, which is good.''